variantstudios/wisdomwaysacupuncture.com/_posts/2018-07-01-acupuncture--gynecology-problems-am-i-a-good-fit-to-help-you-with-your-problem.md

 If you’re in Fort Collins area and you’re looking for help from acupuncture with a gynecology problem, this blog should help you figure out if I might be a good fit for you.

+Because treating women's health/gynecology issues comes with its extra challenges, successful treatment requires a complex use of Chinese medicine.
+I'll explain not only these complexities, but also my gynecology training and experience.

+If you just want to see my gynecology training/experience, scroll down to that section.

 ## Why Women’s Health can be challenging to treat with Acupuncture

 Some acupuncturists don’t like treating women because we’re so complex.